engtuncay/engtuncay.github.io/svelte/svelte-02-events-bindings.md

 ```

-# 6 Bindings
+# 6 Bindings (child to parent communications)

 ## a.
 Text inputs

-As a general rule, data flow in Svelte is top down — a parent component can set props on a child component, and a component can set attributes on an element, but not the other way around.
+As a general rule, *data flow in Svelte is top down* — a parent component can set props on a child component, and a component can set attributes on an element, but not the other way around.

 Sometimes it's useful to break that rule.
-Take the case of the `<input>` element in this component — we could add an on:input event handler that sets the value of name to event.target.value, but it's a bit... boilerplatey.
+Take the case of the `<input>` element in this component — we could add an on:input event handler that sets the value of name to `event.target.value`, but it's a bit... boilerplatey.
 It gets even worse with other form elements, as we'll see.

 Instead, we can use the bind:value directive: